J. Kandiah, Chairperson

 110 Design Fundamentals.
 (3) Basic elements of design and composition, their theories and application in interior design.
 Understanding the fundamentals of design through two- and three-dimensional design projects and through creative problem solving.
 Open only to interior design majors and minors.

 111 Graphic Communication 1.
-(3) Visual communication techniques for interior designers.
-Emphasis on three-dimensional representation of interior space and rendering techniques.
-Prerequisite: ITDPT 154.
+(3) Various graphic communication techniques used as tools of interior design.
+Emphasis will be on sketching, perspective drawing, paraline drafting, color rendering, and 3-D model making.
+Prerequisite: FCSID 101.
 Open only to interior design majors and minors.

 211 Graphic Communication 2.
 (3) Visual communication techniques for interior designers.
 Emphasis on computer applications and basic training for Computer Aided Drafting (CAD).
 Prerequisite: FCSID 111 or permission of the department chairperson.
 Open only to interior design majors and minors.